spatie/laravel-medialibrary/docs/advanced-usage/customising-database-connections.md

 ### Parent model connection

-The `Spatie\MediaLibrary\InteractsWithMedia` trait defines a `MorphMany` relationship to the media model.
+The `Programic\MediaLibrary\InteractsWithMedia` trait defines a `MorphMany` relationship to the media model.
 Eloquent automatically uses the database connection of your parent model when querying the database.
 In the example below, the user media results will use the `tenant` database connection rather than the application's default connection.

 ```php
 <?php